Eagl-e-ye/Pixel-Play-25-Challenge-Indranil/README.md

 *Freezing Layers:
 * All layers except last convolutional block and fully connected head were frozen during initial training.
 *It ensured that the network maintained features learned and only updated higher layers for the given dataset.
-4.Explanation and Robustness:
+4. Explanation and Robustness:
 *Random transformations guaranteed that the model learned robust features through the exposition to different orientations and perspectives.
 * At testing, it had employed a voting mechanism for increased reliability of prediction through averaging several predictions per image.
-5.Output Generation:
+5. Output Generation:
-*Final predictions were saved in CSV format for evaluation and submission 6.Hardware:
+*Final predictions were saved in CSV format for evaluation and submission
+6. Hardware:
 * The training process employed Kaggle's P100 GPU, which delivered enough computational power to train the model computationally efficiently despite kernel crashes.
 Important Implementation Basics:
 •Freezing and Unfreezing Layers: In this approach, the freezing and unfreezing of layers played a crucial role in balancing computations and performance.
 It helped accelerate convergence with the goal of avoiding accuracy loss.